shalanah/kind-cloud-blog/content/blog/why-is-kind-cloud-sound-free/index.md

 #### For individuals with noise sensitivity ⭐️

-Finding a voice and background sounds that suits your tastes can take time.
+Finding the right meditaiton voice and music can take time.
 Remove it from the equation entirely with text.

 #### For deaf and hard of hearing individuals ⭐️

 Audio can be a challenge for many, and completely inaccessible for others.
 Kind Cloud is your meditation companion.

-### I hope you find a meditation app that works for you! 🌈
+### Give Kind Cloud a try!
+If it doesn't work for you, I hope you find another meditation type that does. 🌈